 - Unreported increases in household income will be effective retroactive to the date it would have been effective had it been reported on a timely basis.
-The family will be liable for any overpaid housing assistance and will be required to pay the debt in full within 60 days. - Decreases in Tenant Rent will be effective on the first of the month following completion of processing by the PHA and not retroactively. - If the voucher size is affected, an annual recertification may be processed early to adjust the voucher size and the family will be given a thirty day notice of such a change. - The PHA may issue a warning to the family for violation of Family Obligations.
+The family will be liable for any overpaid housing assistance and will be required to pay the debt in full. (see Chapter 17 Repayment of Debts to the PHA) - Decreases in Tenant Rent will be effective on the first of the month following completion of processing by the PHA and not retroactively. - If the voucher size is affected, an annual recertification may be processed early to adjust the voucher size and the family will be given a thirty-day notice of such a change. - The PHA may issue a warning to the family for violation of Family Obligations.